Seeking the Light

 “Hindu.”
 The word brings a myriad of images to mind: sages meditating in Himalayan mountain retreats, sacred cows lying in crowded streets, devotees bathing in the Ganges River, women with red dots on their foreheads wearing brightly colored saris.
 From the urban intellectuals of New Delhi, to the slum dwellers of Kolkata, to the business professionals living in Europe and North America, more than a billion Hindus worldwide need the hope of Christ.

 Although Hindus are the second largest least-reached religious group, making up more than 15 percent of the world’s population, it’s estimated that only two percent of cross-cultural workers are devoted to sharing Jesus with them.
-Hinduism is the primary religion of 2,139 people groups, and 1,982 of those groups are considered least-reached.
-Fewer than one in 10 Hindus will hear the gospel preached in their own language or culture in the context of a local church.
+Hinduism is the primary religion of over 2,700 people groups, and nearly 2,500 of those groups are considered least-reached.
+Fewer than one in 10 Hindus has the opportunity to hear the gospel preached in their own language and culture in the context of a local church.

 Christar is driven by a passion to establish churches among the least-reached, those who do not have access to a church in their own language, culture or in proximity to where they live.
 We trust the Lord to work through us as we send teams to cultivate Christ-honoring transformation in Hindu communities throughout the world where He is not yet known or worshiped.